Client experience has become THE differentiator

 Command of the latest data gives Accomplish its edge

-As a challenger consultancy firm, Accomplish, regularly conducts primary research around the most prominent issues asset managers face, to help firms understand them and form their responses.
-In the second quarter of 2019, Accomplish conducted an industry-wide client experience research project covering a cross-section of professionals from the world’s largest asset managers to boutique active managers and hedge funds, collectively managing over €5.1 trillion of European client assets.
+Accomplish conducts primary research around the most prominent issues asset managers face, to help firms understand them and form their responses.
+In the second quarter of 2019, we conducted an industry-wide client experience research project covering a cross-section of professionals from the world’s largest asset managers to boutique active managers and hedge funds, collectively managing over €5.1 trillion of European client assets.

 Our recently published report entitled “Client Experience has become the differentiator” highlights some of the key challenges and, vitally, gives a guide for firms as to how to overcome them efficiently and cost-effectively.